 The Bottom Line: Our Tri Shorts Picks

 We have listed five triathlon shorts that we recommend below, but if you are in a hurry, here is a quick summary.
 Read down below for much more detail.

 - Our favorite higher-end triathlon short is the De Soto 4-Pocket Forza Model, great for any race distance.
 Perfect combination of comfort, quality, and performance.
-Find Here.
+Find Here on Amazon.

 - If you don’t want to spend as much, our top mid-range tri short is the Pearl Izumi Select, about half the price of the De Soto, and a reliable garment good for Sprints and Olympic races.
 Find Here on Amazon.

 Triathlon Shorts: What to Look For

 Tri shorts are a key part of your training and your race.
 Few other garments are expected to deliver on the all-purpose duty that you will need from your shorts.
 They need to be both durable and breathable.
 They need to do well in the water as well as on the bike.
 Those are tall orders for any pair of shorts, but fortunately today’s tri gear makers have done a nice job of blending the right fabric and features so you truly can wear one pair of shorts throughout the race.
 A good pair of tri shorts quickly become a go-to garment that you can use for training for any event, as well as on race day.
 Note, however, that tri shorts are not intended to be used in chlorinated pools.
 Doing so will wear them out quickly.
 Most triathletes who we know reserve their tri shorts for bricks (combo bike and run workouts) and race day, using swim jammers in the pool and cycling shorts on their longer rides.